-It may help that these types of vet techs have an interest in marine biology, but it is just as essential that they have essential vet tech training, which can consist of knowledge about cytology (the study of cells), microbiology, radiology, ultrasound and many other skills.
-As well, marine and aquatic vet techs will need to know, among other things, how to take stool and urine samples (think of marine mammals!), give injections and keep accurate track of medical records.
+It may help that these types of vet techs have an interest in marine biology, but it is just as essential that they have essential vet tech training, which can consist of knowledge about cytology (the study of cells), microbiology, radiology, ultrasound, and many other skills.
+As well, marine and aquatic vet techs will need to know, among other things, how to take stool and urine samples (no easy task with marine mammals), give injections, and keep accurate track of medical records.

 Marine and Aquatic Vet Tech Career Outlook

-Specifically, graduates of marine vet tech schools may want to know that job opportunities for vet techs are expected to be strongest in rural areas.
-This may not sound promising for those interested in marine animal care.
-However, many of the organizations needing marine vet tech care could certainly be considered remote in the sense they are away from large and dense cities.
-Just consider the location of the Georgia Sea Turtle Center on Jekyll Island, Ga.; this facility needs a vet tech member on its staff to help care for sea turtles and other injured marine wildlife that come in, yet Jekyll Island, though populated, is a barrier island offering 10 miles of coastal beachfront.
+Many of the organizations needing marine vet tech care could certainly be considered remote in the sense they are away from large and dense cities.
+Just consider the location of the Georgia Sea Turtle Center on Jekyll Island, GA; this facility needs a vet tech member on its staff to help care for sea turtles and other injured marine wildlife.
+Jekyll Island, though populated, is a barrier island offering 10 miles of coastal beachfront.

 Marine Vet Tech Salary

-Indeed, all these salaries are higher than the average yearly pay listed for vet techs in general, according to 2013 U.S. Bureau of Labor Statistics data.
-This BLS information shows that the average annual nationwide pay earned by vet techs working nationwide was $30,290.
-However there were variations: those in the highest 10 percent earned up to $44,030 while those in the lowest 10 percent earned as little as $21,030.
+According to another source, the U.S. Bureau of Labor Statistics (BLS May 2020) found that the average annual salary of vet techs working nationwide was $37,860.
+Those in the highest 10 percent earned $52,410 or higher, while those in the lowest 10 percent earned $25,520 or less.
 Those with advanced education and more experience could potentially earn higher wages than others.

 Marine and aquatic vet techs may be called in to work unusual hours due to an animal emergency or because special watch or care is needed.
 As well, some of these vet techs will need to be available on weekends and holidays, when round-the-clock care for some injured marine animals may be necessary.